DigiGoat/.github/profile/README.md

     - A place for all of your goat's LA scores
   - [x] Live preview
     - Preview your changes before you publish
+  - [x] GFM Markdown support in Live Preview
+    - This will allow you to have links, headers, etc. on your homepage and for your goats descriptions in the live preview

 ## Ideas:
+  - [ ] Last updated indicator in footer
+    - A quick way to see when your website was last updated
   - [ ] Sync with [ADGA Genetics](https://genetics.adga.org/)
     - Currently, ADGA Genetics is more up-to-date than ADGA's main system.
   - [ ] Sync with the [CDCB](https://webconnect.uscdcb.com/#/queries)